 At the Annual Meeting, unitholders are being asked to elect five directors to serve on the Board until the next annual meeting or until their successors are elected and qualified.
-In addition to the nominees listed below, pursuant to the Company's Fourth Amended and Restated Agreement of Limited Partnership, dated as of July 14, 2009 (the "LP Agreement"), SP General Services LLC ("SPGS" or the "Manager") has designated Warren G. Lichtenstein and Jack L. Howard to serve as directors effective as of the date of the Annual Meeting.
+In addition to the nominees listed below, pursuant to the LP Agreement, SP General Services LLC ("SPGS" or the "Manager") has designated Warren G. Lichtenstein and Jack Howard to serve as directors effective as of the date of the Annual Meeting.